nick-valverde5/customer-churn-analysis/README.md

 - Built charts showing churn trends by contract type and customer tenure
 - Summarized the business impact of customer churn patterns

+## Challenges
+- Some columns imported with incorrect data types and needed adjustment
+- Learning GROUP BY and aggregate functions took practice
+- I initially struggled with calculating churn percentages correctly
+- Tableau charts aggregated values incorrectly until I adjusted the dimensions and measures
+- I had to simplify some dashboard visuals to improve readability